nsmeds/portfolio/README.md

 # Portfolio

-Hi, this is the repo for my personal portfolio site, built with React, Webpack, Node and Express.
+Hi, this is the repo for my old personal portfolio site, built with React, Webpack, Node and Express.
-Check out the live version at https://niilo-smeds-portfolio.herokuapp.com/, and please get in touch if you'd like to work together.
+It was once deployed to Heroku, but is no longer live because I'm using a simple gh-pages personal site and have no real need for a full-stack portfolio site at this time.